Scaling theory of intrinsic Kondo and Hund's rule interactions in magic-angle twisted bilayer graphene: Derivation of poor man's scaling of Anderson model

 \section{Derivation of poor man's scaling of Anderson model}

 The impurity Anderson model is described by $\hat{H}_{\text{And}}=\hat{H}_{c,0}+\hat{H}_{\text{imp},f}+\hat{H}_{\text{imp},cf}+\hat{H}_{\text{imp},J}$ [Eqs.~(\ref{Eq:H_0_c}), (\ref{Eq:H_imp_f}), (\ref{Eq:H_imp_cf}), and (\ref{Eq:H_imp_J})].
-The role of the $\hat{H}_{\text{imp},J}$ term will be discussed separately in the next subsection.
+The role of the $\hat{H}_{\text{imp},J}$ term is already discussed in the main text.
 We note several crucial differences in our model from the original Anderson model.
 First, the electron occupation ranges from $n=0$ to $n=8$ instead of $n=0,1,2$.
 Second, the density of states of the $c$ fermion band has a strong energy dependence, essentially a linear density of states in the high-energy regime.
 Despite these complications, we can still apply the poor man's scaling approach following Refs.~\cite{Haldane1978,Cheng2017}.

 With a sufficiently large energy cutoff (or $c$ fermion bandwidth), the hybridization term $\hat{H}_{\text{imp},cf}$ induces charge fluctuation in the localized $f$ site, and in turn rise to renormalization of $f$ fermion energy levels as illustrated in Fig.~\ref{Fig:T_matrix_And}.
 Following Ref.~\cite{Haldane1978}, we compute the flow of $f$ fermion energy levels by integrating out the high energy modes progressively.